HowToSD/ComfyUI-Data-Analysis/docs/reference/pt_linspace.md

 # Pt Linspace
-Creates a PyTorch tensor using `torch.arange` with the specified start, end, and steps values.
+Creates a PyTorch tensor using `torch.linspace` with the specified start, end, and steps values.

 The start and end values are parsed from string inputs and converted to a float.
 The steps value is converted to an int.